yethindran/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "Total number of Missing Values = 2304"
 ```

+### The missing values for each interval will be imputed with the 'mean steps value' for that interval from the aveStepsInt data frame above created after removing the missing values.

+### Please note that since the mean is being added for each NA for all intervals, it is not going to affect the overall MEAN and MEDIAN.

+### The below R code accomplishes this.

 ```r
 # Imputing the NAs with the mean for that interval from the No NAs data frame